Korean Wedding Traditions

 - Poker faces (for when the fluorescent light flickers during your vows)

-Some district offices have attempted beautification-a plastic flower here, a motivational poster there-but mostly it’s just you, your partner, and a government employee who’s processed twelve couples before lunch and really needs her coffee break.
+Some district offices have attempted beautification, a plastic flower here, a motivational poster there, but mostly it’s just you, your partner, and a government employee who’s processed a dozen couples before lunch and really needs a coffee break.

 Wedding Venue Roulette: From Assembly Lines to Palace Dreams